RobertoCorti/Information-Retrieval-and-Data-Visualization/InformationRetrieval/Project/README.md

 This repository contains the content of the project for the Information Retrieval course exam.

 **WikipediaSearch** is a user-interactive tool that computes a Topic-Specific PageRank over a Wikipedia corpus.
 The user interacts with the system by specifying the 5 topics in which he/she is interested in to look inside Wikipedia.
-The final result will be an HTML page with containing a rank of the Wikipedia articles on which the user may be interested to look.
+The final result will be an HTML page containing a rank of the Wikipedia articles on which the user may be interested to look.